“Every gift, no matter the amount, is received with gratitude.

 Giving Tuesday every year.

 Every year, Giving Tuesday falls on the last Tuesday of November or sometimes the first Tuesday in December.
+We also accept donations year-round towards our annual fundraising goal.

-This Year’s Funding Priorities
+Ongoing Funding Priorities

 The Annual Giving campaign funds are generally earmarked for upgraded facilities, program enhancements, transportation and professional development to make and create even greater learning opportunities for all our students.
 Priorities include:

-Program Enhancements – $15K
+Program Enhancements

-Curriculum Coordinator (contract staffing position)
+Curriculum Coordinator (ongoing contract position)

-Professional Development –$25K
+Professional Development

 Sustaining WWS for the future